 - Dents in the collector and tube may also cause errors.

 - Some water is absorbed by the measuring stick.

 - Losses due to evaporation can also take place.

-- The volume of stick replaces some water which causes some error.
+- The volume of the stick replaces some water which causes some errors.

 Sources of Error in Tipping Bucket Type Rain Gauge